Sign In

 France, Germany, Italy

-The EU has published a 125-page draft law on AI for 2021.
-This has been seen as a best practice for handling AI globally.
+The EU published a 125-page draft law regarding AI in 2021, which was considered a model case for handling AI globally.

-The bill focuses on “high-risk” uses of AI and requires that AI use be met in law enforcement, school admissions, recruiting, and more.
+This bill focuses on the 'high-risk' use of AI and requires certain conditions to be met when AI is used in areas such as law enforcement, school admissions, and recruitment.

-In the United States, President Biden issued an executive order on the national security implications of AI.
+In the US, President Biden issued an executive order regarding the national security implications of AI.

 Lack of international cooperation:

-There are also differences in positions on AI regulation between Europe and the United States, making international response efforts difficult.
+There are also differences in opinions on AI regulation between Europe and the US, making coordinated responses even more challenging.

 Mismatch between technology and policy:

-Many countries are trying various approaches to respond to the risks of AI, but policies and regulations are lagging behind the pace of technological advancement.
+Many countries are experimenting with various approaches to address AI risks, but policies and regulations are still lagging behind the pace of technological advancements.

 Subscribe